How to Apply

 More information about our organization can be found here: https://www.src.isr.umich.edu/services/survey-research-operations/

-Provide functional supervision to shifts of up to 60 contingent staff members completing surveys and other instruments; evening and weekend shifts are required.
+Provide functional supervision to contingent staff members completing surveys and other instruments, including evening and weekends.
 Ensure protocols are being consistently followed by staff through review and monitoring of work products; implement quality control procedures; participate in problem identification and resolution during data collection and processing period.

 Interpret implementation specifications as clients develop survey research project designs; lead the project team on well-established projects to meet deliverables on time and on budget; lead tasks on larger projects; manage project/task scope and maintain a clearly defined scope statement; prepare project work plans and schedules in consultation with study staffs and other members of the project team.